Skip to content

 Screen & Dead Pixel Tests

-Full-screen color patterns to detect dead, stuck, and hot pixels on any monitor or laptop display.
+Full-screen color patterns to help identify dead, stuck, and hot pixels on displays.

 Keyboard Tests